ufosc/getting-started/project-template/CONTRIBUTING.md

 	- Any needed changes will be noted
 6. The changes will be added to the project
 	- Yay!
 Thank you so much for helping out

-### Report Bug

-Please provide a detailed description of the bug.
-Include what was happening before the error, all settings, and test results.
-This helps us more quickly identify and solve any problems.
-Create an **[Issue]()** with this description and add a bug label.
-We will do our best to respond quickly to it.

-### Request a Feature

-Check to see if the feature is already listed in our **[Projects]()**.
-If it's not, describe the feature and why it would be beneficial.
-Create an **[Issue]()** with this description and add a feature enhancement label.
-We will do our best to respond quickly to it.

 ## Style Guide